TeongYew/OnlineTaskManager---A202SGI/README.md

   - Notes Database
 - Notification/Reminder System *might be harder than it seems
   - send notification to notify/remind user when the due date/time of a task is close(1 day, 1 hour, 30 minutes, 15 minutes, etc)
+- Calendar System *might be harder than it seems, do some research and try to do if possible
+  - allow the users to add the tasks in the app into their Google Calendar